GTCG/PY4E-Capstone-Deathrow/README.md

 * Since May 2025: fixed some typo's that were in the code
 * Since May 2025: The retrieval of the statements has now been written into a function
 * Since May 2025: added a user agent to prevent from being blocked while scraping
+* Since May 2025: I included a requirements.txt file for easier installation

 **1)What the program does:**
 * It creates a database called deathrow.sqlite, with the table "Inmates" and a bunch of rows which include information about the inmates.